How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

-The competition aims to assess the viability of compact heat storage materials as an effective means to mitigate potential strain on the electricity grid in scenarios of increasing loads from low-carbon heat technologies (such as heat pumps).
+The competition aimed to assess the viability of compact heat storage materials as an effective means to mitigate potential strain on the electricity grid in scenarios of increasing loads from low-carbon heat technologies (such as heat pumps).

 Nuclear innovation: funding schemes

 Nuclear power is, and will continue to be, a key part of our low-carbon energy mix alongside renewable generation and Carbon Capture and Storage.
 All of these technologies are important in tackling climate change and diversifying our supply, contributing to the UK’s energy security and growth.

 A cross-government review, undertaken in response to the House of Lords’ Science and Technology Committee’s report on UK nuclear research and development (R&D) capabilities, led to the publication, in March 2013, of a suite of documents including the Nuclear Industry Strategy; a Nuclear Energy Research and Development Roadmap; a Nuclear Industrial Vision Statement; a Long Term Nuclear Energy Strategy; and a Civil Nuclear Research and Development Landscape Review.